Replace Multiple Missing Teeth With Dental Implants - Houston, TX

 • Stresses natural teeth.
 Dental bridges are built from materials that function in ways that eventually wear existing teeth.
 Studies indicate that a dental bridge can even lead to more tooth loss.

 • Bone loss.
-Unlike dental implants, a dental bridge will not stimulate and preserve your existing jaw bone.
+A dental bridge will not stimulate and preserve your existing jaw bone.
 A dental bridge diminishes bone density and then facial muscles begin to sag.
-Without supportive facial muscles, a dental bridge will slip and move around, making it difficult and embarrassing to eat and speak.
+Without ssupportive facial muscles, a dental bridge will slip and move around, making it difficult and embarrassing to eat and speak.

 Why Dental Implants Are Appealing

-Dental Implants in Houston, TX are an appealing solution for patients with many missing teeth.
-First, the titanium used to build dental implants is very friendly to the body, which makes it very easy for the implants to mimic natural teeth and roots.
-Dental implants meld right into the jaw bone and they last.
-Unlike dental bridges, dental implants constantly stimulate the bone to keep your facial muscles active and supportive so you’ll never have worries when eating and socializing.
+Dental Implants are an appealing solution for patients with many missing teeth.
+First, the titanium used to build them is very friendly to the body, which makes it very easy for the implants to mimic natural teeth and roots.
+They are melded right into the jaw bone and they last.
+Unlike dental bridges, they constantly stimulate the bone to keep your facial muscles active and supportive so you’ll never have worries when eating and socializing.

 Dental Implants: Two Ways to Rebuild Your Smile

 Implants where your old teeth used to be.
-If you haven’t lost too much bone, Dr. Friedberg will suggest placing all of the dental implants in the exact same places where your previous teeth used to be.
-Because dental implants need adequate bone to work, if you do have too much bone loss, the doctor may suggest bone grafting before dental implants.
+If you haven’t lost too much bone, Dr. Friedberg will suggest placing all in the exact same places where your previous teeth used to be.
+Because they need adequate bone to work, if you do have too much bone loss, the doctor may suggest bone grafting before you get treatment.

-Implant-supported bridges.
-This type of bridge is a little different than a traditional dental bridge.
+Implant-supported bridges is the type of bridge that is a little different than a traditional dental bridge.
 Instead of depending on pairs of existing teeth to anchor the bridge (the abutments), dental implants are the supports.
 This is how it’s done:

 1. A temporary tooth replacement, called a flipper, is fitted to the new dental implants.